 Advanced Treatment for Ankle Fractures from a Board-certified Specialist

 Any fracture can dramatically impede your mobility.
 But when a fracture is located on your ankle, getting the right treatment is essential for ensuring positive outcomes and preventing future issues like deformity, arthritis, and disability.
-Dr. Rachel Balloch is a board-certified foot and ankle specialist who offers advanced treatment for ankle fractures.
+Drs.
+Rachel Balloch and Danielle Butto are board-certified foot and ankle specialists who offer advanced treatment for ankle fractures.
 Since every ankle injury is different, each treatment at Advanced Foot & Ankle Specialists in Hartford County, CT, is customized to the patient's specific needs.
-By providing personalized care, Dr. Balloch can help you efficiently and effectively recover from your fracture so you can reduce the risk of future issues and enjoy mobility to the fullest.
+By providing personalized care, we can help you efficiently and effectively recover from your fracture so you can reduce the risk of future issues and enjoy mobility to the fullest.

 Signs and Symptoms of Ankle Fractures